ni920/mac-as-code/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 # mac-as-code

-Mac-As-Code (MAC) is a script that can save your ass when things turn out differently than they should.
+Mac-As-Code (MAC) is a script that can save your a** when things turn out differently than they should.

 I will give you a small example from my life: